We provide unbiased, non-proprietary research to benefit beekeepers around the world.

 We are able to run leaner and more efficient data collection and research because we lack the administrative overhead of major universities and research labs.

-When asked about the million dollar grant he got from federal funds allocated to find the cause of CCD (Colony Collapse Disorder)- one of our guest speakers turned and pointed a finger.
-“Let me tell you something – (his demeanor eased though clearly he didn’t consider the question a joking matter) – “It wasn’t a million dollars… but let’s say it was.
-Right off the bat the University takes $500,000 for “administration”.
+One of our academic guest speakers, when asked about the “million dollar” federal grant he received to find the cause of CCD (Colony Collapse Disorder) replied, “It wasn’t a million dollars, but let’s say it was.
+Right off the bat the University takes $500,000 for administration.
 What’s left goes to overhead, and utilities – I’ve got paid staff and technicians and laboratory supplies.
 So that million dollars becomes $10,000 to do actual research.”

 The story is similar at other universities and at the USDA Honeybee labs — funds are eaten up by overhead and can be eliminated by budget cuts.
 Most research dollars are wasted on incidental and administrative expenses.
 As a volunteer organization, with crowd-sourced, web-networked citizen-science data, our overhead is extremely low, and our data quality extremely high.